CellularPrivacy/Android-IMSI-Catcher-Detector/MISC/README.txt

-This folder contains miscellaneous items, like PC screenshots of Java, Android Studio, Installation Instructions and other items not directly releted to the APP itself but needed in documentation and explanation.
+This folder contains miscellaneous items, like PC screenshots of Java, Android Studio, Installation Instructions and other items not directly related to the APP itself but ncessary in documentation and explanation.
+Please make sure if your files really belong here.